matthias-wolff/MusicBookPlayer/README.md

   </script>

   <!-- Create spectrum analyzer (must be at end of page body!) -->
-  <script src="https://matthias-wolff.github.io/MusicBookPlayer.js/js/audioMotion.js" type="module"></script>
+  <script src="https://matthias-wolff.github.io/MusicBookPlayer/js/audioMotion.js" type="module"></script>

 </body>
 </html>
 ```
-3. _Optionally:_ If you want to host an own installation of `MusicBookPlayer.js`, check out or fork the `MusicBookPlayer.js` library and copy the contents to a local folder or to a folder on your webserver.
-In the `index.html` file of your music book, replace all occurrances of `https://matthias-wolff.github.io/MusicBookPlayer.js/` by the URL of your copy of the `MusicBookPlayer.js` library.<br>**Note:** All `*.md` files and the `demo` folder of your copy can be deleted.
+3. _Optionally:_ If you want to host an own installation of `MusicBookPlayer`, check out or fork the `MusicBookPlayer` library and copy the contents to a local folder or to a folder on your webserver.
+In the `index.html` file of your music book, replace all occurrances of `https://matthias-wolff.github.io/MusicBookPlayer/` by the URL of your copy of the `MusicBookPlayer` library.<br>**Note:** All `*.md` files and the `demo` folder of your copy can be deleted.
 4. Initialize your music book in Javascript section `<!-- Initialize Music Book here -->` of `index.html` (see [API Documentation](#apidoc) below).

 <a id="customization"></a>
 ### 2.3&emsp;Customization
 The player skin is competely controlled by a stylesheet.
-Download [`css/styles.css`](https://github.com/matthias-wolff/MusicBookPlayer.js/blob/main/css/styles.css), modify it to your needs and have your HTML include your style file instead of the default one &ndash; that's it.
+Download [`css/styles.css`](https://github.com/matthias-wolff/MusicBookPlayer/blob/main/css/styles.css), modify it to your needs and have your HTML include your style file instead of the default one &ndash; that's it.

 <a id="apidoc"></a>
 ## 3&emsp;API Documentation
 You will only need the two static methods described in the following.
-[Click here to see the full documentation](https://matthias-wolff.github.io/MusicBookPlayer.js/docs/MusicBookPlayer.js/1.0.0/MusicBookPlayer.html).
+[Click here to see the full documentation](https://matthias-wolff.github.io/MusicBookPlayer/docs/MusicBookPlayer/1.0.0/MusicBookPlayer.html).

 ### `static MusicBookPayer.create(props)`
 Creates the MusicBookPlayer pseudo-singleton.
 If the object is already existing, the method just returns it.
 If the singleton is not yet existing, the method creates it and writes the MusicBookPlayer HTML page into the current document.